-V. NONREALIZATION OF CANCELLATION OF INDEBTEDNESS INCOME
+V. NONREALIZATION OF COD INCOME

 The BTA substantially modified prior law governing federal income tax treatment of COD income.
-Congress intended that the BTA effectuate sound bankruptcy and tax policy by setting forth clear rules governing transactions occurring both inside and outside of bankruptcy.70 Congress also intended to remedy some of the problems arising under prior law, while simultaneously affording taxpayers a degree of flexibility not previously available to them.71 Accordingly, the BTA and its amendments changed section 108 to provide that a taxpayer's gross income shall not include amounts realized from the discharge of indebtedness when: (1) the discharge occurs in a title 11 case;72 (2) the debtor is insolvent immediately before the discharge;73 (3) the indebtedness is considered "qualified farm indebtedness;"74 or (4) the indebtedness is considered "qualified real property indebtedness.75 In addition, there is no indication in the legislative history that Congress intended to reject either the (1) gift exception or the (2) bona fide debt exception to the realization of COD income.
+Congress intended that the BTA effectuate sound bankruptcy and tax policy by setting forth clear rules governing transactions occurring both inside and outside of bankruptcy.
+Congress also intended to remedy some of the problems arising under prior law, while simultaneously affording taxpayers a degree of flexibility not previously available to them.
+Accordingly, the BTA and its amendments changed section 108 to provide that a taxpayer's gross income shall not include amounts realized from the discharge of indebtedness when: (1) the discharge occurs in a title 11 case; (2) the debtor is insolvent immediately before the discharge; (3) the indebtedness is considered "qualified farm indebtedness;" (4) the indebtedness is considered "qualified real property indebtedness; or the indebtedness is

-70 H.R.
-REP. NO. 833 at 8; S. REP. No. 1035 at 9-10, reprinted in 1980 U.S.C.C.A.N. at 7024-7025.
+H.R.
+REP. NO. 833, supra, at 8; S. REP. No. 1035, supra, at 9-10, reprinted in 1980 U.S.C.C.A.N. at 7024-7025.